 Your information may also be shared with partners working with Oxford University.
-This information will be identified only by the unique trial number, and you will not be personally identifiable.
+This information will be identified by the unique trial number, age and biological sex (i.e. male or female) and you will not be personally identifiable.
 All data received will be kept securely by these parties in line with all regulatory requirements.
 De-identified safety data will be shared with the local ethics committee, UK Medicines and Healthcare products Regulatory Agency (MHRA) and independent Data Safety Monitoring Committee to enable them to monitor the trial.
 They will also be shared with the manufacturers of the vaccine and the adjuvant (Serum Institute of India and Novavax).